akashmmcode/first-ViteJSProject/README.md

 ## Acknowledgements

-Thank you for checking out the Star Wars Planets Web Application!
-May the Force be with you! 🌌✨
+Thank you for checking out the Movies Web Application!